Home > Ransomware > Decrypt Files Encrypted by Ransomware Part 5 (April 2017)

 Conclusion

 These are some of the many ransomware viruses out there that were decrypted.
-Fortunately malware researchers are constantly adding new decryptors for ransomware viruses and we will track them and make sure to update with more parts to come in the future, so make sure you also follow us on Twitter and Google+, it is easier than having to check our blog every time for new developments.
+Fortunately malware researchers are constantly adding new decryptors for ransomware viruses and we will track them and make sure to update with more parts to come in the future, so make sure you also follow us on Twitter, it is easier than having to check our blog every time for new developments.
 Also we update the research articles very regularly so you can check them often to see if there is development for your particular ransomware infection, if you are a victim or someone who provides assistance.

 Ventsislav Krastev